NDarch-9/AWS-SA15/README.md

 <img width="1490" height="271" alt="Screenshot (435)" src="https://github.com/user-attachments/assets/f1b7819e-4736-439e-a301-898420c1cd0f" />
 <img width="1119" height="588" alt="Screenshot (438)" src="https://github.com/user-attachments/assets/93cb4a1d-8819-49b9-97a7-9666d6a7ebc5" />

-  /* NOTE:Based on the architecture diagram, the Availability Zones should be two.
-However, due to the limitations of the AWS Free Tier, it is not possible to distribute the databases across two Availability Zones.*/
+NOTE:Based on the architecture diagram, the Availability Zones should be two.
+However, due to the limitations of the AWS Free Tier, it is not possible to distribute the databases across two Availability Zones.

  ## Subnet group